-8.3.5 Treatment Options and Selection Criteria
+8.3.5 Management and Selection Criteria

-Southern Railway uses the principles of IPM to control wood decaying fungi.
-The end result of the inspection / testing process is a decision to replace the wood structure or to use wood preservative pesticides as a control measure.
-There are no non-chemical alternatives for the control of wood decaying fungi.
-The decision to carry out treatment or to replace the wood structure depends on both the strength of the structure and the presence of rot or other damage.
-Because inspections are carried out on a periodic basis following an initial treatment with wood preservative pesticides, the presence of wood decaying fungi and the extent of their spread can be documented over time.
-Wood preservative pesticides are then applied prior to the structural integrity of the wood structure being compromised.
+The end result of the inspection / testing process is a decision to replace the wood structure.
+The decision to replace the wood structure depends on both the strength of the structure and the presence of rot or other damage.
+Because inspections are carried out on a periodic basis the presence of wood decaying fungi and the extent of their spread can be documented over time.
+Damaged wood is replaced when it is deemed to be compromised and will ultimately fail if it were left in-place.